yilundu/yilundu.github.io/index.md

 I am a first year graduate MIT coadvised by Leslie Kaelbling, Tomas Lozano-Perez and Joshua Tenenbaum.
 I'm interested in building intelligent general purpose agents that can model and interact with the work around them.

-In the past, I was a visiting researcher at FAIR, a fellow at OpenAI and received gold medals at the International Biology Olympiad.
+In the past, I was a research collaborator at FAIR, a fellow at OpenAI and received gold medals at the International Biology Olympiad.

 ### Publications